Alfonso Aparicio

 Alfonso Aparicio Gutiérrez de la Fuente (14 August 1919 – 1 February 1999) was a Spanish footballer who played as a midfielder for Atlético Madrid.
 With them, he won four La Liga titles in 1939–40, 1940–41, 1949–50, and 1950–51, thus being the player in the club's history who has won the most league titles.
-He also played 8 times with the Spanish national team between 1945 and 1949.
+He was called up 8 times for Spain between 1945 and 1949.

 After retiring, he became a manager and, for a long time, field delegate of Atlético Madrid.

 Early life

 Aparicio was born in Santander, Cantabria, on 14 August 1919.
 At the age of eight he witnessed his first match, and since then he has not missed a single match played by Racing, the main team from his native Santander.
 At the Colegio de los Jesuitas in Orduña, he met and played with Lucio del Álamo, who would later come to play for Athletic Bilbao.
 Like so many other young people from Santander, he played football on the beach of Sardinero or under the discipline of very modest local societies, such as Daring Club, Magdalena, and Juventud Sport.

 His passion for the sport was such that at Unión Juventud de Santander, he even paid to play, but his sint there was cut short by the outbreak of the Spanish Civil War in 1936, with the then 17-year-old Aparicio enlisting as a volunteer in Aviation Corps.
 He was enrolled as a replacement soldier in 1940 in the Automobile Regiment until 20 May 1942, when he was discharged.